passff/passff/README.md

 Note: Since the host app runs non-interactively, **a console *pinentry* such as `pinentry-ncurses` is useless** and may render PassFF unusable if this is the default pinentry.

+##### One-time-password (OTP) Authentication
+PassFF can generate tokens to fill OTP input fields if the [pass-otp](https://github.com/tadfisher/pass-otp) extension is installed and the key URI is configured in the password file.

 ### Password formats
 To make the most of the extension, you should format your password files according to our expected formats.